crt26/pqc-evaluation-tools/README.md

 By reporting this issue, you would be helping ensure that the tool is fully functioning and able to provide the most up to date PQC performance data for yourself and other researchers who may be utilising this benchmarking suite.
 Reporting any issues with the latest versions of the OQS libraries will be greatly appreciated :)

 ## Installation Instructions
+To install and configure the benchmarking suite there are two main options, Standard Setup and Safe Setup.
+This is to allow for the usage of up to date dependency libraries whilst still providing a fallback to the last tested versions of the dependencies in the event of a drastic change to their code base.

+**Furthermore, it is vital that when performing either setup option that this is done from within the projects root directory.** This is to allow automated setup script to determine the absolute path for the projects directory on the system, which is vital for the other automation scripts in the project.

 ### Standard Setup
 Clone the current stable version: